walles/numbervaders/README.md

 them by typing the correct answer.

 # TODO Before Testing on a 10" Tablet
-* When player is killed, freeze the simulation after a delay.
-The correct answer should be visible on the frozen screen.
+* Show correct answer on screen when the simulation is frozen.
+* Stop all the invalidate() calls when the simulation is frozen.
 * Examine frame rate and fix it if necessary

 # TODO Before Testing on a Child